Susan M. Cunningham: Philanthropy

 In 2010, Cunningham gifted 1 million dollars to her alma mater, establishing the Susan Cunningham Research Chair in Geology at McMaster University.
 She returned to McMaster in November 2014 to deliver a lecture entitled ‘Leadership and the Oil Patch: How I Got There and What Is Needed’ which speaks to being a woman in the oil patch.
 The lecture was part of a series organized by McMaster's Academic Women's Success and Mentorship (AWSM).

 Lectures

 In May 2018, Cunningham spoke to her professional success alongside geologist William "Bill" Maloney at an event hosted by the Houston Geologic Society.
 Cunningham was also part of AAPG Distinguished Lecture Series' 2018–19 season, delivering a video lecture entitled "What it Takes to be Successful in Exploration."
 In 2019, she delivered a lecture on the theme "Agents of Change" at a TEDx event hosted by Trinity University in San Antonio, Texas.

+Public assets and net worth

+MarketScreener evaluates Ms. Cunningham’s assets amount to a total of US$1,741,879.
+Ms Cunningham’s net worth, as of December 2016, was approximated at $8.48M USD.